 First of all – stay calm.
 Check yourself, passengers, and the people in the other car for any injuries.
 Call for medical help immediately if you see any signs of an injury.
 Also, make sure you call the police and wait at the scene for officers to arrive.
 When dealing with the other person in the accident, don’t publicly make any statements where you either accuse the other person of causing the accident or take all the blame yourself.
 It could open you up to legal problems.

 What You Need to Collect at the Scene

-- First, make sure you have a pre-printed copy of your insurance information in the glove compartment at all times, along with a camera you can use to provide pictures for the insurance company.
-A disposable camera with a flash for nighttime or interior shooting is usually best for this.
+- First, make sure you have a pre-printed copy of your insurance information in the glove compartment at all times.
+You also want to have your phone on you to take pictures of any damage that occurs.

 - Don’t leave the scene until you’ve had a chance to talk with the reporting officer and you’ve gotten their name.
 It’s important to make sure that your side of the story goes on the record.
 Afterward, it’s a good idea to get a copy of the police report.